mindstorm38/portablemc/README.md

 By default the launcher starts the latest release version, to change this, you can use the `-v` *(`--version`)* followed by the version name, or `snapshot` to target the latest snapshot, `release` does the same for latest release.

+Using the `-s` *(`--search`)* flag you can tell this launcher to only search for all versions prefixed by the specified version of `-v` argument, this stop the application just after searching.
+Exit codes: `15` if no version was found, else `0`.

+> Note that latest version of Java may not work for old versions of Minecraft.

 ### Username and UUID (manual offline mode)
 By default, a random player [UUID](https://fr.wikipedia.org/wiki/Universally_unique_identifier) is used, and the username is extracted from the first part of the UUID's represention *(for a `110e8400-e29b-11d4-a716-446655440000` uuid, the username will be `110e8400`)*.